 Hauling kids around on this cargo bike was not something I thought much about when I set out to start building it.
 As it turned out, it’s been one of my favorite things to do with the bike.
 What a great surprise to uncover!

-More to come in part 3 in “Life With An Electric Assist Cargo Bike”.
-Stay tuned!
+Now checkout part 3 “Life With An Electric Assist Cargo Bike: The Camping/Fishing E-Cargo Bike“.

 P.S.
 Don’t forget to join the Electric Bike Report community for updates from the electric bike world, plus ebike riding and maintenance tips!